Food bank opens commodity applications to seniors

-HUNTINGTON — Facing Hunger Foodbank has received a caseload expansion of 2,500 to its Senior Commodity Supplemental Food Program in addition to their current caseload of 2,983, and is opening up registration for the program to all of the food bank’s West Virginia service area counties: Boone, Cabell, Jackson, Kanawha, Lincoln, Logan, Mason, McDowell, Mingo, Putnam, Wayne and Wyoming.
+HUNTINGTON — Facing Hunger Foodbank has received a caseload expansion of 2,500 to their Senior Commodity Supplemental Food Program in addition to their current caseload of 2,983, and is opening up registration for the program to all of the food bank’s West Virginia service area counties: Boone, Cabell, Jackson, Kanawha, Lincoln, Logan, Mason, McDowell, Mingo, Putnam, Wayne and Wyoming counties.

+“We were so pleased to have West Virginia receive this caseload increase for CSFP,” said food bank Executive Director Cynthia Kirkhart.
+“This is a major opportunity for our local seniors and those residing throughout our entire service area to receive additional hunger relief resources at no cost to them.”

 To qualify for CSFP, residents must: